 HealthSparq (April 2014 – September 2014)

 Director of Product

-I headed up the UX team, and have been responsible for creating our UX strategy.
+I headed up the UX team, and was responsible for creating our UX strategy.
 When I started we had 3 visual designers on the team.
-I’ve since hired a UX Designer and User Researcher, and am in the process of hiring a Content Strategist and another UX Designer to complete our team.
+I’ve hired 2 UX Designers and a User Researcher to complete our team.

 I worked with the team to create a design process that will work for us and the unique needs of the organization.
 Here’s what we settled on:

-On the Product side worked hard to define and deliver the first version of our Unified product to bring e-commerce style shopping to health care.
+On the Product side I worked to define and deliver the first version of our Unified product to bring e-commerce style shopping to health care.

 Here’s a small part of our first whiteboarding session to define the healthcare customer journey: